Cavalier King Charles Spaniels are super fun, bright and sweet family members.

 They fit in well with families who enjoy the outdoors and also make great companions for retirees.

-Because they like to be with their people, they’re not really suited to homes where they’re left alone while their owners are at work.
+Because they like to be with their people, they’re not especially suited to homes where they’re left alone while their owners are at work.

 Cavis can have separation issues if they aren’t carefully introduced to being left home alone.